+December 28- December 30th: Students will be divided into groups and will practice collecting behavioral data on howler and capuchin monkeys.
 Groups will report on what they have learned each evening.
-Meet with faculty each evening to discuss the schedule, activities, and equipment you need for the following day (December 28-January 2nd)
+Meet with faculty each evening to discuss the schedule and activities for the following day (December 28-December 30)